Silverman v. Campbell: Details

 In 1992, Herb Silverman was a mathematics professor at the College of Charleston who applied to become a notary public.
 Silverman had earlier run for the post of Governor of South Carolina.
 Silverman declared himself an Atheist but also joined a Unitarian Church.
 His application was rejected after he crossed off the phrase "So help me God" from the oath, which was required by the South Carolina State Constitution.
 Silverman filed a lawsuit naming Governor Carroll Campbell and Secretary of State Jim Miles as defendants.
 After a lower court made a ruling in favor of Silverman, the state appealed to the Supreme Court contending that the case was not about religion.

 The South Carolina Supreme Court, in a unanimous decision, ruled that Article VI, section 2 and Article XVII, section 4 of the South Carolina Constitution—both of which state, "No person who denies the existence of a Supreme Being shall hold any office under this Constitution"—could not be enforced because they violated the First Amendment protection of free exercise of religion and the Article VI, section 3 of the United States Constitution banning the use of a religious test for public office.
-Current precedent holds that these provisions are binding on the states under the 14th Amendment.
+Current precedent holds that these provisions are binding on the states under the Fourteenth Amendment.

 Herb Silverman in 2018.
 President Emeritus of the Secular Coalition for America, and a former board member of the American Humanist Association.